CharlesAverill/SuperML/README.md

 ![banner](resources/ghpreview.png)

-An interpreter and text editor for a subset of the [Caml Programming Language](https://en.wikipedia.org/wiki/Caml).
+An interpreter and text editor for a subset of the [Caml Programming Language](https://en.wikipedia.org/wiki/Caml) for the Nintendo 3DS.

 ## Progress